mfey/units2/tutorial.md

     (gen/generate (spec/gen (spec/or :l :units2.astro/length
                                      :t :units2.astro/time)))

-Note that the generated amounts are all in the base unit of the given dimension.
+Note that the generated amounts are (for the moment?) all in the base unit of the given dimension.

 These specs automatically `derive` into `:units2.core/amount` and, are used in its generator: